 Data modeling helps companies structure and organize data by designing a visual representation of it.
 In essence, it lies at the core of data engineering solutions.

-In this blog post, we will take a look at the data modeling techniques, as well as discuss the ways how they contribute to efficient data collection, processing, and storage.
+In this blog post, we will take a look at the data modeling techniques, as well as discuss the ways they contribute to efficient data collection, processing, and storage.

 What Is Data Modeling?